Combining Large Language Models and Symbolic Reasoning for Multi-Robot Temporal Planning through Explainable Knowledge Bases: Plan Generation

 The \kb generation represents a more complex step for a generative model.
-Indeed even both GPT4-128K and GPT4o do not manage to get all the predicates correctly.
-The process to check the output of the LLMs went as follows: \begin{itemize} \item First, the framework extracts the correct parts of the output to a Prolog file containing the \kb; \item Then we include the file in the planner and test whether it provides a plan for the HL \kb; \item If it manages to find a plan, then we record the plan and the time taken, otherwise we enable some debugging functions that help the user understand why a problem is not solvable and fix the \kb. \item Finally, the same process for the LL \kb is repeated. \end{itemize}
+In order to correctly evaluate this step, we first describe the process of checking the output of the LLMs, which consisted in the following steps: \begin{enumerate} \item The framework extracts the correct parts from the output and writes them into a Prolog file containing the \kb; \item We include the file in the planner and test whether it finds a plan for the HL \kb; \item If the planner cannot find a plan, then we enable the explainability functions that help the user understand why a problem is not solvable and fix the \kb. \item The same process as step 3. is repeated also for the LL \kb, after fixing possible mistakes made by the model during the generation of the HL \kb. \end{enumerate}

-From Table~\ref{tab:hlRes}, we can see that GPT4o manages to almost produce correct HL \kbases for all the examples, except for example 2 of the arch scenario.
-In this case, the error was a minor misunderstanding: GPT4o correctly generated all the four parts (general \kb, initial and final states, and actions), but the action \verb|place_architrave_start| did not have the predicate \verb|ontable(Arch)| between the positive preconditions, meaning that it would never be able to pick and place the architrave on top of the pillars.

-GPT4 with 120K tokens does not manage to create any HL \kb completely correct.
-That said, in many cases, the errors were minor and easily identifiable.
-For example, in examples 3 and 4 of the blocks world scenario, GPT4-120K made the same single mistake in which it used the predicate \verb|pos(X,Y)| inside the preconditions instead than using it inside the predicates to be grounded on the general \kb.
-This meant that the planner could not find a feasible plan since there is no predicate in the initial state that corresponds to \verb|pos(X,Y)|.
-More strangely, this error was made only for one of the four actions that GPT4-120K had to generate.

-As for the two examples in the arch scenario, GPT4-128K did not manage to provide a correct interpretation of the task of placing the architrave on top of the pillars.
-While it provided an action for placing the architrave, it did not create a predicate in the final state or within the effects of the action, meaning that the plan would never schedule that action correctly.
-Interestingly enough, it added predicates in the general \kb that would correctly describe the pillars and the architrave (if used in the actions), which is not an expected behaviour since it is not part of the fed examples.

-As for the lower-level \kb, the situation is more complex as it is possible to see in Table~\ref{tab:llRes}.
-In this case, GPT4 - 128K fails the majority of cases.
-Even trying to fix the generated \kb would take much time.
-On the other hand, while GPT4 makes some mistakes, the majority of errors seems to be related to the creation of mappings.
-For instance, in example 2 of blocks world and in example 1 of Arch, GPT4o generated the following mapping;

-which is wrong because it hardcodes the initial position of the movement to (4,4) when the arm may be in another location.
-The correction simply consists in changing the coordinates with wildcards:

-Since example 2 of blocks world and example 1 of arch contained 4 and 5 mappings, respectively, the total numbers of correction needed for this error were 8 and 10, respectively.

-GPT4 with 128K tokens, also repeatedly made a mistake in the generation of the low-level \kb by changing all the predicates to low-level ones by prefixing all of them with \verb|ll_|.
-This would not be too much of a problem, if it had changed also the names of the predicates inside the high-level actions.
-Not having done so, means that the high-level actions would not be schedulable and hence the planner would not find a feasible plan.